ihsann83/it-fundamentals/README.md

 # it-fundamentals
-It is for IT Fundamentals
+It is for IT Fundamentals course